oracle/terraform-provider-oci/website/docs/d/golden_gate_connections.html.markdown

 * `service_account_key_file_secret_id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the Secret where the content of the service account key file is stored, which contains the credentials required to use Google Cloud Storage.
 Note: When provided, 'serviceAccountKeyFile' field must not be provided.
 * `session_mode` - The mode of the database connection session to be established by the data client.
 'REDIRECT' - for a RAC database, 'DIRECT' - for a non-RAC database.
 Connection to a RAC database involves a redirection received from the SCAN listeners to the database node to connect to.
 By default the mode would be DIRECT.
 * `should_use_jndi` - If set to true, Java Naming and Directory Interface (JNDI) properties should be provided.
-* `should_use_resource_principal` - Indicates that the user intents to connect to the instance through resource principal.
+* `should_use_resource_principal` - Specifies that the user intends to authenticate to the instance using a resource principal.
+Default: false
 * `should_validate_server_certificate` - If set to true, the driver validates the certificate that is sent by the database server.
 * `ssl_ca` - Database Certificate - The base64 encoded content of a .pem or .crt file. containing the server public key (for 1-way SSL).
 The supported file formats are .pem and .crt.
 In case of MYSQL and POSTGRESQL connections it is not included in GET responses if the `view=COMPACT` query parameter is specified.
 * `ssl_cert` - Client Certificate - The base64 encoded content of a .pem or .crt file containing the client public key (for 2-way SSL).
 It is not included in GET responses if the `view=COMPACT` query parameter is specified.